 Though Bayer could not patent the drug due to Wright’s earlier discovery, it was widely marketed by the company as a non-addictive alternative to morphine and codeine.
 It soon became used for a variety of medical applications including:

 - Respiratory infections.

 Although physicians around the world seized on heroin as a safe, non-addictive substitute for morphine, evidence quickly mounted that it was, in fact, quite dangerous in its own right.

-Reports soon appeared in the medical literature indicating that tolerance rapidly developed in patients treated with heroin, requiring doses to be increased over time, and that patients would often continue taking heroin even after their condition improved and their doctor had stopped prescribing it.
-Even more alarming, many patients who stopped taking heroin experienced withdrawal symptoms more severe than those caused by morphine dependence.
+Reports soon appeared in the medical literature indicating that tolerance rapidly developed in patients treated with heroin, requiring doses to be increased over time, and that patients would often continue taking it even after their condition improved and their doctor had stopped prescribing it.
+Even more alarming, many patients who stopped taking it experienced withdrawal symptoms more severe than those caused by morphine dependence.

 Regulation and Prohibition

 Heroin addiction became a serious problem in the US in the beginning of the 20th century, in part, because there were no nationwide regulations restricting its availability.
 It’s interesting to note that:

 - The Bellevue Hospital in New York City admitted its first case of heroin dependence in 1910.

 - Only 5 years later, it admitted 425 patients for heroin addiction.